-Persimmons aren’t the most common fruit, but here in California they grow beautifully and are always available in the fall.
+Persimmons aren’t the most common fruit, but here in California they grow beautifully.
 Firm persimmons have a root vegetable-like texture when cooked, and aren’t really that sweet, just enough to give a nice umami flavor which is what inspired this recipe.
 There is something about eating locally grown produce that puts us more in touch with nature and allows us to get the full nutritional benefits of a varied diet that changes with the seasons.

 Rich textures of braised king oyster mushrooms, persimmons, and kabocha squash complimented with chili flakes give this dish a hearty earthiness and mild spiciness that is perfectly warming and satisfying for an autumn evening.
 The miso sake glaze that develops during braising is delicious and would be great paired with rice noodles or on a bed of wilted spinach or kale.

-Even with the 90 degree October we’ve been having in Los Angeles this recipe makes me feel like fall has finally arrived.
 The earthiness of the mushrooms paired with the velvety melt in your mouth texture of the kabocha and the firm sweet persimmons make this rich and filling enough to satisfy even the meat eaters you might know.
-I hope you enjoy this autumnal taste adventure as much as I did.
+I hope you enjoy this taste adventure as much as I did.
 Let me know what you think in the comments!